Leila Zerrougui (Algeria)

 Deputy Special Representative of the Secretary-General

-Born in 1956, he is married and has two children.
+Born in 1952, she is married and has a son.

 Awale Abdounasir (Djibouti)